Combine Training

 While some athletes choose to mix their NFL Draft Preparation with a vacation in a warm climate, our Combine Prep program in Michigan is ALL BUSINESS.
 We have everything you need for a great experience, but the most important part of your Combine Prep is RESULTS.
 When an athlete needs to perform well at the Combine or Pro Day, and he’s ready to take his training seriously, he trains at Impact Sports Performance.

-We have combine training down to the finest detail, giving you the opportunity to get the results you want and show NFL scouts the player that you are.
-We don’t spend tons of money recruiting athletes or creating fancy marketing campaigns.
-Instead, we focus our efforts on delivering results to our clients.
 Athletes train with us for RESULTS and our word-of-mouth reputation from satisfied clients is all we need.
 Players tell other players because they know we’re the best combine training program in Michigan.

 We’ve had dozens of players sign NFL contracts, and nearly 100% of athletes that train at Impact set personal records in every drill at their Pro Day or Combine.
+Another sign that our training is elite is the number of players who come back to train with Jim in off-season.
+Our facility is packed with NFL players who come back to train and offer advice to younger athletes.

 Impact owner Jim Kielbaso was been hired by the University of Michigan Football Program for several years to train their graduating seniors for the NFL Combine and their NFL Pro Day.
 This was the first time a Power 5 football program hired an outside coach to come to campus to do NFL Draft preparation.

-Jim is the author of the book Ultimate Speed & Agility, and wrote the curriculum for the Certified Speed & Agility Specialist certification through the IYCA.
+curriculum for the Certified Speed & Agility Specialist certification through the IYCA.
 He produced the Complete Football Speed program, and created the video product How to Dominate Your Combine.
 He is highly regarded as a speed expert and is asked to speak about speed development at coaching conferences around the country including the Collegiate Strength & Conditioning Coaches Association, the National Strength & Conditioning Association, and the Speed & Power Summits.

 Jim is the Director of the Combine Prep program, and you will be working with him every day.
 Unlike other programs where you might only see the director once in a while, you will be training with Jim every day.